Canon 7D II versus Canon 6D Mark II

 Of the two cameras under consideration, the Canon 7D II features an APS-C sensor and the Canon 6D Mark II a full frame sensor.
 The sensor area in the 6D Mark II is 157 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the 6D Mark II offers substantially better image quality than the 7D Mark II (overall score 15 points higher).
 The advantage is based on 2 bits higher color depth, 0.1 EV in additional dynamic range, and 1.4 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Canon 7D II (⇒ rgt)||APS-C||20.0||5472||3648||1080/60p||22.4||11.8||1082||70|